 Every situation is different, which is why it makes sense to carefully consider what you want to tell them.
 Explain the troublesome situation in the text message.
 It’s good to indicate which STI you contracted as well as where you got tested so that he or she can also do it there.

-You can simply send an anonymous STI warning via this website.
+You can simply send an anonymous STD check text via this website.
 After sending it, you will receive a notification of delivery indicating that the message has been delivered.

 Examples of how to report an STI anonymously

 Examples to notify your partner anonymously about a positive STI test.

 AnonymousText.co.uk - A sexual partner recently tested positive for an STI and recommends that you also get tested.
 Please contact your local GP or pharmacist.